FX31337/FX-Data-Generate-Action/README.md

 ### `OutputFile`

 The CSV filename to generate data to.
-Default: `data`.
+Default: `data.csv`.

 ## Date Inputs